vsharma10/Airbnb_Seattle/README.md

 This file stores the functions that I used in the notebook.

+**listings.csv**

+This file contains the data I used to perform the analysis.
+The listings file is for Airbnb, Seattle.
+The original source of the file is Kaggle.

 ## 4. How to interact with the project

 The necessary steps for the entire data analysis pipeline is described in a step-wise manner in the Jupyter notebook.
 The data can be downloaded from here.
 Following data download the notebook cells can be re-run without changes or modifications can be made that attempt to improve upon the existing analysis.
 A summary of major insight gained from the analysis includes: